 Parking Lots and Outdoor Spaces

 When it comes to parking lots and outdoor spaces, temperature tolerance and durability are crucial.
-Induction lighting handles heat better than many alternatives, making it suitable for environments that experience high ambient temperatures.
+Both LED and induction lighting are commonly used in pole lights for street lighting and parking lots due to their durability and efficiency.
+Induction lighting performs well in extreme temperatures ranging from -40°F to 122°F, making it suitable for outdoor environments.
 This reliability ensures consistent performance in outdoor settings where temperature variations can be significant.

 LED lighting also excels in outdoor applications due to its resistance to temperature fluctuations and ability to provide instant illumination without warm-up periods.
+LED fixtures tolerate cold temperatures better than traditional lighting sources, ensuring reliable performance in cold climates.
 These characteristics make LEDs a popular choice for parking lots, street lighting, and other outdoor spaces where consistent and reliable lighting is essential.

 Light-emitting plasma technology, while capable of producing high-intensity light, struggles with energy efficiency in outdoor settings compared to LEDs.
 Its high wattage requirements and less efficient energy use make it less favorable for large-scale outdoor applications.